A First Guide to the Dragonflies of Jalisco, Mexico

 NEW TO JALISCO LIST 2014

-photos: male and female RARE in Jalisco - please report all sightings
+photos: male and female – RARE IN JALISCO – please report any sightings to iNaturalist

 size: 27-35 mm